Memba/Memba-Blog/README.md

 ## Licensing

-This code is bound to the GPL license considering the use of [Telerik's Kendo UI framework] (http://www.kendoui.com).
+This code is bound to the GPL license considering the use of [Telerik's Kendo UI framework](http://www.kendoui.com).
 As far as Memba is concerned, this code is free to use for all types of applications.

 Copyright (c) 2013-2015 Memba.
 All rights reserved.